14th July 2022

 REMEMBRANCE SERVICE 8th November 2020 - Please click here to view a video of the Remembrance Service

 1st May 2020

 The Council has issued some guidance on current scams that are in operation, the following link takes you to a pdf file, please use as you wish CCC COVID-19 Scams They have also provided some useful links - the following links open external pages in a new window.

 Milnthorpe Parish Council’s responsibilities/assets include The Green and the Market Square, a number of other small greens in the village centre, the playing field, including the children’s play area, and a pony paddock!

 The Parish Council runs the weekly Friday Market and the monthly Farmers Market.

-The Parish Council has five part time paid staff: a parish clerk, market supervisor, playing field warden, square & green cleaner and a grass cutting operative.
+The Parish Council has four part time paid staff: a parish clerk, playing field warden, square & green cleaner and a grass cutting operative.

 The Council comprises nine unpaid elected members who serve a four-year term.
-Council meetings are normally on the second Monday of the month – the agenda and minutes are displayed on the Council notice board in The Square along with a list of ongoing projects that the council is undertaking.
+Council meetings are normally on the first Monday of the month – the agenda and minutes are normally displayed on the Council notice board in The Square, though because of Covid this has been put on hold.

 The Parish Council, which is the most local level of government, works closely with the District and County Councils.
 Some of the maintenance work that the Parish Council does has been delegated from the County and District Councils.